sppencerr/neural-network-challenge-1/README.md

 - Used ReLU activation for hidden layers, sigmoid for the output layer.
 - Binary classification problem with decent balance in the target classes.
-- Super basic architecture — 2 hidden layers, nothing wild.
+- Super basic architecture, 2 hidden layers, nothing wild.

 ## Final Thoughts